quantumlib/Cirq/docs/google/devices.md

 ### Parameterized Gates

-Circuits for Google devices could contain gates parameterized by Sympy expressions, but only a subset of Sympy expression types are supported:
+Circuits for Google devices could contain gates parameterized by SymPy expressions, but only a subset of SymPy expression types are supported:
 `sympy.Symbol`, `sympy.Add`, `sympy.Mul`, and `sympy.Pow`.

 ## Specific Device Layouts